 The road is stunning but can be treacherous especially during a rainstorm.

-An UNESCO World Heritage Site and often called the Vietnames Angkor Wat.
+An UNESCO World Heritage Site and often called the Vietnamese Angkor Wat.

 Home of the Champa Kingdom and spanning eight centuries of ruins, as far back as the 4th century.